embeddeddevroom/fosdem-2022/devroom-submission.md

 ## Elaborate description of proposed devroom (including possible topics)

-Embedded Mobile and Automotive gathers hardware hackers, Linux fans and low-level programming enthusiasts.
-Its main goal is to showcase open source projects and allow people to share their experience, exchange knowledge and foster open collaboration.
+The Embedded, Mobile and Automotive Devroom aims at gathering developers interested in open-source hardware or open-source software in embedded systems in the broadest possible sense: industrial, automotive, mobile, etc. Its main goal is to showcase open source projects and allow people to share their experience, exchange knowledge and foster open collaboration.

 Possible topics include:
-* Hardware hacking
+* Open-source hardware
-* FOSS in embedded programming
+* Open-source operating systems for embedded
-* The Linux Kernel
+* Linux kernel support for embedded
-* FOSS in mobile area
+* Firmware and bootloaders in embedded systems
-* FOSS in automotive area
+* Open-source software stacks for embedded use cases

 ## Why does it fit FOSDEM?